To Have and Have Not: Growing Asymmetries in Communications Technology

 A catered lunch will be provided onsite.

-The Administrative State and Technology Access
+The Administrative State and Tech Access

 Discussion will explore how the current administrative state – in light of recent Supreme Court rulings, executive action, and uncertain independent agency and federal-state dynamics – impacts technology policy and access.
 Consider implications on the Universal Service Fund, the Federal Trade Commission, the Humphrey’s Executor precedent, and the Major Questions Doctrine.